 Share this page:

-TransCanada is proposing a 36-inch, 1,700 mile pipeline, that would carry 900,000 barrels of Tar Sands oil from Hardisy, Alberta to Port Arthur, Texas.
-The pipeline system, worth U.S. $12 billion, is currently being built in order to link the growing supply of Canadian crude oil to the largest refining markets in the United States.
-The 36-inch pipeline would connect to storage and distribution facilities at Cushing, a major crude oil marketing/refining and pipeline hub.
+TC Energy (formerly TransCanada Corporation) is proposing a 1,700 mile pipeline, that would carry 900,000 barrels of Tar Sands oil from Hardisty, Alberta to Port Arthur, Texas.
+The pipeline system, worth USD 12 billion, is currently being built in order to link the growing supply of Canadian crude oil to the largest refining markets in the United States.
+The 36-inch diameter pipeline would connect to storage and distribution facilities at Cushing, a major crude oil marketing/refining and pipeline hub.

 The pipeline would go through six different states, and cross major rivers, including the Missouri River and the Red River.
 The giant oil corporations that have invested in the Canadian tar sands are hoping the Keystone XL will make oil extraction even more profitable.
 In fact, the aim is to double imports of dirty tar sands oil into the United States.